mouhamaadibrahim/Analytics-Research-Projects/README.md

 - **60% Time Savings in Production**: Simplified the fabrication process, reducing the time required to create the device.
 - **102% Increase in Fiber Adhesion**: Fiber surfaces provided significantly stronger adhesion compared to glass, supporting advanced 3D cell culture systems.

-### References and Resources for Post-Doc Research
+### References and Resources for Project 1: Development of an Instrumented Microfluidic Platform

 1. **[5 Visualization Zones Single-Flow Device (PDF)](resources/5%20Visualization%20Zones%20Single-Flow%20Device.pdf)**
    Detailed design document explaining the development of the multi-zone microfluidic device, featuring variable widths and shear stress conditions.